apptension/developer-handbook/README.md

 *   [Junior Mobile Developer - Technical Onboarding Checklist](/Onboarding/Junior/Mobile%20Developer.md)
 *   [Regular Mobile Developer - Technical Onboarding Checklist](/Onboarding/Regular/Mobile%20Developer.md)
 *   [Senior Mobile Developer - Technical Onboarding Checklist](/Onboarding/Senior/Mobile%20Developer.md)

+Q&A
+---

+### Do I need to know everything that’s under Regular (for instance) list to take a Regular position?

+No, hiring a person is very subjective and will take in count things other than the technical knowledge.
+This is the guide of what we consider a Regular developer will face during their career path in the company.
+This is valid for any seniority level.

+### What’s the purpose of Onboarding?

+We consider “Onboarding" the 2 weeks time where a developer will start working in our company.
+The list under this category is a guide of what skills you should learn/show during these first 2 weeks.

+### I have many years of experience and I’m considered Senior in another frontend stack, but I don’t know much about the company’s stack.
+Does it mean I will take a Junior position?

+We know developers are very skilled when it comes to learning, and we’re sure a Senior frontend dev will catch up with our stack if he knows what to do.
+This is exactly what this guide is for :)

+### To get promoted from Junior to Regular, do I have to check all items in the Junior or Regular section?

+A Regular developer should know almost everything (if not everything) from the Junior category and present the skills to learn what’s in the Regular category.
+In other words, we see that to move from Junior to Regular a developer needs to present a good amount of skills from both.
+And of course, with soft skills that are analysed case by case.

+### If I want to work for Apptension, what do I do?

+Apply on our webpage - [https://apptension.com/jobs](https://apptension.com/jobs) - and good luck!

+### Can I contribute to the list?

+Yes, contribution is accepted in adding new content for the guide and questioning/correcting mistakes.
+Since this is a list of tech we use, the introduction of new items should come from the Apptension team.
+But feel free to fork and use it as your own learning guide!

 * * *